-Students in this program can participate in Humber’s New Ventures Seed Fund contest for a chance at up to $10,000 in seed funding.
-And, they can compete in our LaunchPad pitch competition for a share of up to $40,000 in prize money.
-Annual amounts may vary.
+Students in this program can participate in Humber’s Business funding competitions for a chance to obtain seed funding for their new enterprise and other contests and progams sponsored by Humber's Centre for Entrepreneurship.
 Students in this program automatically become members of Humber’s Centre for Entrepreneurship which gives them access to mentorship, coaching, networking events, seminars, workshops, and entrepreneurial facilities and workspaces.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will:

 Develop and implement a comprehensive business plan for a new business enterprise.

 Present an executive summary of a comprehensive business plan to potential financial backers.

 Set up and operate a basic bookkeeping and accounting system for a new enterprise that will enable effective financial management.

 Construct, interpret and analyze key financial statements.